nio-blocks/signal_timeout/README.md

 - **backup_interval**: An interval of time that specifies how often persisted data is saved.
 - **group_by**: The signal attribute on the incoming signal whose values will be used to define groups on the outgoing signal.
 - **intervals**: After a signal, if another one does not enter the block for this amount of time, emit a timeout signal.
-- **load_from_persistence**: If true, when the block is restarted it will restart with the previous amount of remaining time for the current interval.
+- **load_from_persistence**: When stopped, the last signal for each group is saved if the group still has active jobs (one or more interval has not yet timed out).
+When started, if `load_from_persistence` is `True`, saved signals will be processed, starting all configured timeout intervals for that group.

 Inputs
 ------